 Now here are some do’s and don’ts:

-- Don’t say, “I will not smoke,” do say, “I am free from the need to smoke.”
+- Do not say, “I will not smoke,” but rather say, “I am free from the need to smoke.”

-- Don’t say, “I will not get angry,” do say, “I am calm and relaxed.”
+- Here’s another one, don’t say, “I will not get angry,” do say, “I am calm and relaxed.”

 - Don’t say, “I will try not to be afraid of flying,” do say, “I am calm and confident when flying.”